coder/coder/docs/api/portsharing.md

 To perform this operation, you must be authenticated.
 [Learn more](authentication.md).

-## Create workspace agent port share
+## Upsert workspace agent port share

 ### Code samples